 Business and the global economy

-The International Chamber of Commerce (ICC), the world business organization, is pleased to submit this statement to the Heads of State and Government attending the G8 Summit at Gleneagles, UK (6-8 July 2005).
-The statement addresses a number of issues of particular importance to world business, with the focus on promoting the conditions that enable developing countries to benefit from the opportunities offered by the global economy.
+The International Chamber of Commerce (ICC), the world business organization, is pleased to submit this statement to the Heads of State and Government attending the G8 Summit at Hokkaido Toyako, Japan 7-9 July 2008).
+The statement focuses on four issues of crucial importance to world business at the current time.

-ICC firmly believes that the protection of intellectual property (IP) encourages research and innovation, international trade and investment, and sound economic growth and development.
+ICC welcomes the fact that product counterfeiting and copyright piracy have become a regular topic on the agenda of the annual G8 Summit meetings since the protection of intellectual property (IP) is a vital element in encouraging research and innovation, international trade and investment, and sound economic growth and development.

 4. Climate change

 Environmental concerns are rightly at the top of the international policy agenda today and ICC is pleased to note the priority that the Hokkaido Toyako Summit is attaching to the challenge of climate change.